 Content Marketing Managed Services – better quality, more time saved and a longer partnership commitment

 - All inclusive service: In regards to content marketing specifically, our managed content marketing service includes SEO optimization, unlimited revisions, editing, plagiarism screening, use of the platform, and an account manager who is available by phone and email.
 You aren’t charged for each individual aspect, which actually saves you more money than if you were to work with a market place who structures their pricing based on each element of the content development process.

 - Humans are there to support you every step of the way.
 Your account managers proactively manage your account.

-- Consistent team of writer who have real world experience: Your writing team is consistent and includes writers who have real world experience in your industry.
+- Consistent team of writers who have real world experience: Your writing team is consistent and includes writers who have real world experience in your industry.
 The idea with a managed service is that you will save more time and the quality is much higher.

-- Set schedule designed for long term content marketing results: We set up your partnership at the beginning so that you don’t have to do the heavy lifting.
+- Set a schedule designed for long term content marketing results: We set up your partnership at the beginning so that you don’t have to do the heavy lifting.
 Once we lock in your nuances, it is easy to scale content marketing without sacrificing quality.

 - Commitment to quality: We stand by the content we provide by offering unlimited revisions, editing every piece of content to save you time in the long run, and making sure that the writing is geared towards your reader.

 - Both parties need skin in the game to get started: Because of the initial investment up front to establish a positive long term partnership, both parties need to invest in the partnership.
 From the client perspective, that means that they pay for the initial start up and commit to a kick off call and review of the content.
 From the content writing service, this means that they put in the resources to truly optimize and lock in the goals up front.